vuejs/composition-api/README.md

 <script src="https://unpkg.com/@vue/composition-api/dist/vue-composition-api.umd.js"></script>
 ```

-By using the global variable `window.vueCompositionApi`
+The package will be exposed to global variable `window.vueCompositionApi`

-# Usage
+## Usage

 You must install `@vue/composition-api` via `Vue.use()` before using other APIs: